DiffCrysGen: A Generative Diffusion Model for Accelerated Design of Inorganic Crystalline Materials: Results

 \subsection{Search for RE-free magnets in DiffCrysGen's generation space}

 Since DiffCrysGen generates a wide variety of inorganic materials, we asked if it can help design RE-free magnetic materials with high saturation magnetization ($M_s$).
 RE-free materials are promising candidates for sustainable permanent magnet applications.
-Benchmark numbers for these materials to be technologically useful are that these should have $M_s > 1$~Tesla, and high magnetic anisotropy energy (MAE) with the anisotropy constant $K_1 > 1$~MJ/m$^3$.
+For technological applications, such materials are required to have a saturation magnetization $M_s > 1$~Tesla (as is the common practice, we multiply saturation magnetization obtained in units of $\mu_B$ per \AA$^3$~ by the vacuum permeability $\mu_0$, and express it in Tesla), and high magnetic anisotropy energy (MAE) with the anisotropy constant $K_1 > 1$~MJ/m$^3$~\cite{coey}.

 To address the question, first we select the subset of the V.U.N. materials that do not contain any RE elements.
 Specifically, we selected materials having all constituent elements with atomic number $Z_{max}\le54$.
 This RE-free subset contains a total of 237,011 materials with diverse chemistry, including transition metal (TM) oxides, alloys, halides, and chalcogenides.
 Distribution of these different chemical compositions is given in Fig.~\ref{evaluating-generated-materials}d.

 These RE-free materials were then evaluated using pre-trained machine learning (ML) property prediction models for formation energy ($h_{form}$) and saturation magnetization ($M_s$) (see Methods section for details).
 We used $h_{form}$ as a key proxy for material stability.
 Model predictions revealed that $70.67\%$ of these materials are likely stable with negative $h_{form}$, and a more restricted subset of $43.94\%$ have $h_{form}\le-0.2$ eV/atom.
 Within the latter subset, containing 104,136 materials, we identified 2,488 candidates predicted to possess high saturation magnetization $M_s\ge1$~T. These 2,488 materials represent highly promising candidates for further investigation as potential sustainable permanent magnets.
 Subjecting this entire set to first-principles DFT calculations though not impossible, but is computationally expensive.
 We implemented additional hierarchical filtering criteria based on our domain knowledge of materials to arrive at a much smaller subset for a more rigorous analysis.